Why Intensive Chinese Courses are best?

 - On the phone

 … but in truth there is no on exact “best way” to learn Chinese.

 However, there are ways you can improve faster and one we strongly believe in is taking an intensive Chinese course in China.

 We are often asked the question, can a student really pass the HSK6 exam after one year of studying Chinese from beginner level.
 The fact is you can and the proof is in the pudding.

 Let our previous student, Anthea from Germany, talk you through her journey with LTL.

-Intensive Chinese Course in China
+Taking an Intensive Chinese Course in China

 Anthea came to LTL to study an intensive Chinese course in China.